springfuse/springfuse.github.com/index.md

 </script>
 </div>

-# Maven Command to Execute
+# Execute this command to Create, Reverse, Generate, Download and Run your project

 Once you are done, copy-paste these maven commands lines in a console: